pfgithub/scpl/docs/actions/getinstapaperbookmarks.md

-## Get Instapaper Bookmarks / getinstapaperbookmarks (internally `is.workflow.actions.instapaper.get`)
+## Get Instapaper Bookmarks / GetInstapaperBookmarks (internally `is.workflow.actions.instapaper.get`)

 > This action requires that Shortcuts has permission to use WFInstapaperAccessResource.